LoopKit/loopdocs/docs/gh-actions/gh-customize.md

 Open your browser to your https://github.com/username/Module fork.
 Be sure to sync **your fork** if it shows it is behind the LoopKit repository.

-Navigate to the file you need to modify (using the instructions on the [LoopDocs: Customization Page](../build/code_customization.md))
+Navigate to the file you need to modify (using the instructions to find the lines from the [LoopDocs: Customization Page](../build/code_customization.md#instructions-for-finding-the-lines))

 !!! tip "Pro Tip"
     Look at the files you want to change - if more than one change is desired for a single file - do them at the same time.